guglielmino/gamma-scalping/README.md

 ## A Framework for Your Own Strategies

 This project is a powerful engine, but it's not a complete, "fire and forget" system.
-It's a foundation for you to build on.
+It has not been stress tested under real market conditions and should be thought of as a foundation for you to build on.
 Here are some key areas where you can add your own intelligence:

 *   **Opportunity Identification:** The bot knows *how* to scalp, but not *when*.
 A great enhancement would be to integrate a model that predicts future volatility.
 You could then run the scalper only when you forecast that realized volatility will be higher than the implied volatility priced into the options.